The investigation process: an overview

 Key points to note

-• The case manager does not make the final decision on the case.
+- The investigations officer does not make the final decision on the case.
 They may share their opinion with you and/or your firm but all cases are subject to a review process.
 If necessary, the CC will make the final decision on whether there is a realistic prospect of the matter being proved at a hearing before the TC and what sanction they believe appropriate to offer by way of a Consent Order.

-• If the complaint has been raised by ICAEW, the Conduct Department may be able to close the case.
-If the complaint has been made by a third party such as an unhappy client, they can insist that their complaint is reported to the CC, regardless of the case manager's view.
+- If the complaint has been raised by ICAEW, the Conduct Department may be able to close the case.
+If the complaint has been made by a third party such as an unhappy client, they can insist that their complaint is reported to the CC, regardless of the investigations officer's view.